-Whether you are upgrading your home or just adding the finishing touches to your favorite areas, having custom countertops will really make the space stand out.
+Whether you are upgrading your home or just adding the finishing touches to your favorite areas, in addition to hardwood flooring or carpeting, having custom countertops will really make the space stand out.
 As we go through the planning process and pick out the best option for your home, we will recommend one of two materials.
 These are Quartz and Granite.
 The two each have their own strengths and weaknesses but in the end it will come down to the look and the ultimate cost of the countertops.
 Here we will outline the main differences between the two.

 With its swirling patterns and flecks of color, granite offers that one-of-a-kind beauty found only in nature.
 It adds character and warmth that cannot be duplicated.
 Virtually indestructible, granite is highly resistant to heat and scratching yet easy to maintain for a lifetime of enjoyment.
 Granite is must have to make your kitchen or bathroom feel complete.